arief25ramadhan/advanced-lane-finding-1/README.md

 #### The goal here is to calculate the camera matrix and distortion coefficients.
 An example of a distortion corrected calibration image is provided below.

-The function used for this step can be found in the *AdvancedLaneFinding.py* file at lines #32-56.
+The function used for this step can be found in the *AdvancedLaneFinding.py* file.

 I start by preparing "object points", which are the (x, y, z) coordinates of the chessboard corners in the real world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.